jordiiqb/ldapserver19/ex_acl.md

 dn: olcDatabase={1}mdb,cn=config
 changetype: modify
 replace: olcAccess
-olcAccess: to attrs=mail by self write
+olcAccess: to attrs=mail by self write by * read
 olcAccess: to * by * read
 ```